UNSDSN-Youth/sdg-zone/content/sector/sdg-for-schools.md

 ---
-title: "How can schools contribute to SDGs?"
+title: 'How can schools contribute to SDGs?'
 date: 2018-06-12T16:00:29+11:00
 draft: false
 ---

 The UNESCO publication ‘{{< external-links src="http://unesdoc.unesco.org/images/0024/002474/247444e.pdf" text="Education for Sustainable Development Goals – Learning Objectives" >}}’ aims to support policy-makers, curriculum developers and educators in designing strategies, curricula and courses to promote learning for the SDGs.
 The document provides guidance and offers suggestions for learning topics and objectives that educators can select and adapt to fit concrete learning contexts.